If you find yourself with some left over bubbles, or flat MCC, then make this pink champagne jelly.

 - Simmer for 5 minutes before adding the champagne

-- Add the sugar and stir until dissolved
+- Add the fructose and stir until dissolved

 - Simmer while you prepare the gelatine by covering with cold water and leaving for 5 minutes